whatmakeart/whatmakeart.github.io/content/art-faq/how-to-critique-art.md

 ## How do we critique?

-The critiques in this class will take various forms but will usually involve a group of students and the instructor verbally discussing work produced for assigned prompts and problems.
+Critiques in a class setting take various forms but will usually involve a group of students and the instructor verbally discussing work produced for assigned prompts and problems.
 Therefore there will be outside criteria available to evaluate the work in relation to the stated goals of an assignment.
 As you move through your coursework these arbitrary measures of a work’s success may become less clear.

 The success of the critique requires everyone’s participation both verbally and through written word.
 In order to become fully developed creative professionals you must develop both your listening skills as well as your ability to analyze your peers’ work.
 Failure to listen is a common shortcoming as is the failure to engage your peers.
 This is hard work and you must practice.

+### Essential Elements of a Critique Statement

+1. What do you see / hear / feel?
+2. What do you think about it?
+3. Why do you think that?

-## Objectives
+### Objectives

 - Develop a vocabulary for discussing and evaluating visual artifacts in the world
 - Improve our skills at making through critical analysis of progress